It’s a good day to discover more about the potential health benefits of nutmeg.

-Test-tube studies have shown that nutmeg’s antioxidant properties have significant effects against free radicals.
+Test-tube studies have shown that nutmeg’s antioxidant properties have significant effects on free radicals.

-Antioxidants in your body help in preventing cellular damage and protecting you from chronic diseases.
+Antioxidants in your body help prevent cellular damage and protect you from chronic diseases.

 It is said that nutmeg has sedative properties that help with health issues like insomnia.